Ed-Fi-Exchange-OSS/LMS-Toolkit/docs/installing-the-extension.md

-These instructions assume you have already [gotten started](https://techdocs.ed-fi.org/display/ODSAPIS3V520/Getting+Started) with the Ed-Fi ODS/API, and they assume that the LMS Toolkit repository exists in the same parent directory as `Ed-Fi-ODS` and `Ed-Fi-ODS-Implementation`.
+These instructions assume you have already [gotten started](https://techdocs.ed-fi.org/display/ODSAPIS3V520/Getting+Started) with the Ed-Fi ODS/API Suite 3, Version 5.2*, and they assume that the LMS Toolkit repository exists in the same parent directory as `Ed-Fi-ODS` and `Ed-Fi-ODS-Implementation`. (* be sure to use the code from the v5.2 release, not from the `main` branch: run `git checkout v5.2` in both `Ed-Fi-ODS` and `Ed-Fi-ODS-Implementation`).

 1. Copy the entire [EdFi.Ods.Extensions.EdFiLMS](../extension/EdFi.Ods.Extensions.EdFiLMS) directory